ory/docs/README.md

 ## Development

-To automatically update and format the Markdown, Javascript, and REST API definitions in this repo everytime you commit a change, please run the following command after `git clone`:
+To automatically update and format the Markdown, Javascript, and REST API definitions in this repo everytime you commit a change on your local machine, please run the following command after `git clone`:

 ```